Women's Basketball Preview

-New Head Coach Diana Couch and four returning sophomores set to lead the Women's Basketball team.
+Head Coach Diana Couch returns for her second year to lead the Women's Basketball team.

 Diana Couch, whose goal in her first year was to raise the bar for the women’s program did just that.
 With her team working to achieve the highest grade point average in over 15 years of the women’s basketball program, achieving a winning record, having one player make the All Regional Team, four players making th e All-Conference team, two Southern Conference Player of the Weeks, two FCSAA All-Academic team members and winning the IRSC inaugural Suncoast National Bank Community Service Award.

 “We worked hard to create a new environment in our program last year.
 We wanted the student-athletes in our program to take pride not only on the court, but in the classroom and community as well”, said Head Coach Diana Couch.
 “We had many successes on and off the court and that really helped us to evolve into a well-rounded program.
 Now I am excited to see how our returners will filter our approach and philosophies into their new teammates.
 We want to ensure that we keep building on the foundation we worked so hard to establish and that brought our program so much success and pride.”